b-studios/cats-reflect/README.md

 This project provides support for monadic reflection (Filinski [1994](https://dl.acm.org/citation.cfm?id=178047), [2010](https://dl.acm.org/citation.cfm?id=1706354)) to integrate monadic code with direct style code.

+The implementation makes use of [`cats/StackSafeMonad.tailRecM`](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/StackSafeMonad.scala) for stack safety.
+That is, for the user program to be stack safe all reflected monads have to override `tailRecM` in a stack safe way.

 Usage
 -----
 We collected some [examples](src/main/scala/cats/reflect/examples.scala) of how to use cats-reflect.